bushwickfc/store_credit/README.md

 # Store Credit Assessment
 > Author @darren

-Python script for pulling and processing data related to purchase/use of store credit.
+Python script for pulling and processing data related to purchase/use of store credit, calculating the revolving balance, and outputting a .csv summary.

 To run this script, use the command